-Rowan looks at the ragdoll in his arms and frowns.
+Rowan looked at the ragdoll in his arms with a frown.
 ‘But why doesn’t he move like you?
 Why is he so small?’

-‘I don’t really know, but maybe you can help him?’
+‘I don’t really know, but maybe we can help him?’

-‘Because she can’t leave APYR to go picking spring flowers in Canada!’
+‘Because she can’t leave APYR to go picking spring flowers in Canada!
+Obviously.’
 Rowan sighs.

 ‘Why can’t we go?
 Just the two of us?’

 Rowan just stares at the giant ragdoll.
-Peaches is really thick sometimes.
-‘Really?
+‘You are really thick sometimes.
 How far would we get before some policeman would start asking questions?
 Or worse!’

 ‘Oh!
 I see…’ If Peaches could bite her lip she would surely have done it now… She glances at Rowan and adds slyly, ‘It’s a pity you’re just a child…’

 Maybe the ugly ragdoll isn’t as stupid as Rowan thinks she is.
 He hates being treated as a little kid, and Peaches knows that.
 As she has pointed out, as a child he’s powerless.
 There’s only one way to speed things up; he has to grow a little first.